monogres/.github/profile/README.md

 ## 🌱 Built for the Community

-`monogres` isn’t an end-user product.
+`Monogres` isn’t an end-user product.
 It’s an upstream project meant to serve as a **foundation** for building downstream Postgres distributions.

-It’s developed and licensed under the [Apache 2 License], a permissive license that favors the integration and proliferation of downstream projects, encouraging Postgres vendors, contributors, and enthusiasts to: extend and adapt the project to their specific needs.
+It’s developed and licensed under the [Apache 2 License], a permissive license that favors the integration and proliferation of downstream projects, encouraging Postgres vendors, contributors, and enthusiasts to extend and adapt the project to their specific needs.

 ## 🔒 Reproducible by Design

-`monogres` aims to ensure **bit-for-bit reproducibility** by:
+`Monogres` aims to ensure **bit-for-bit reproducibility** by:

 - Always building from upstream source
 - Always version-pinning and checksumming **everything**: source code, tools,